kubernetes/website/content/en/docs/concepts/policy/limit-range.md

 ## Enabling LimitRange

-LimitRange support is enabled by default for many Kubernetes distributions.
-It is enabled when the apiserver `--enable-admission-plugins=` flag has `LimitRanger` admission controller as one of its arguments.
+LimitRange support has been enabled by default since Kubernetes 1.10.

 A LimitRange is enforced in a particular namespace when there is a LimitRange object in that namespace.